Cooking Class Schedule

 All classes start with a light snack and beverage while we discuss the recipes.
 Health and wellness classes (classes in green) will include a one hour talk including an opportunity for questions and answers.
 Then we will head to the kitchen and make 4-5 dishes that relate to the class topic.
 This portion will be hands on cooking where we will all work together to make the recipe.
 Finally (and the best part!!), we will sit down to a lovely meal together.

 SATURDAYS (10:00AM – 1:00PM):

 Sprouting and Fermenting are two types of cooking techniques that increase the nutritional quality of the food.
-Sprouting involves soaking seeds, nuts, legumes or grains to soften the hull and allow sprouts to grown.
+Sprouting involves soaking seeds, nuts, legumes or grains to soften the hull and allow sprouts to grow.
 The benefit of doing this increases nutrient level and digestibility of the food.
 Fermenting involves using salt to create an environment where beneficial bacteria will grow.
 Eating this food is highly nutritious as it helps feed your gut bacteria which is has numerous health benefits (which we will discuss!!).
-Menu: kombucha (fermented tea), sauerkraut (make a jar to take home), simple fermented pickles, sprouted chickpea falafel patties, sprouted mung bean tabbouleh.
+Menu: kombucha (fermented tea), sauerkraut (make a jar to take home), sprouted chickpea falafel patties, and a sprouted Mung bean tabbouleh.

 Classes are held at 188 Burnett Avenue (near Yonge and Sheppard).

 Call 416-939-6045 to register Fee is payable upon registration.

 Please note there are no refunds or cancellations once registered.
 You may however, send someone in your place.
 Maplehern Cooking School reserves the right to cancel or reschedule a class.
 Please note that by registering for a class at Maplehern Cooking School you agree to release the school and or its representatives from all responsibility for any injury, loss or damage, however caused, that may be sustained by you or any other person attending the school